Were you born in the UK or own UK assets? Inheritance tax and succession planning tips

 IHT can apply to UK citizens (even if they have moved to Australia) and Australian citizens who have made the UK their permanent home or own UK assets at their death.

-The UK imposes IHT at 40% on the value of an individual’s worldwide estate above their available nil band rate (£325,000, but with the potential to transfer this to a married spouse, if unused, to have a combined £650,000 and possible additional £175,000 each for a main residence nil rate band in 2024, noting these amounts are subject to change each year).
+The UK imposes IHT at 40% on the value of an individual’s worldwide estate above their available nil band rate (£325,000, but with the potential to transfer this to a married spouse, if unused, to have a combined £650,000 and possible additional £175,000 each for a main residence nil rate band in 2024, noting these amounts will remain in place until 2030).

 Transfers between spouses are exempt, provided they have the same domicile status.
 However, transfers to a non-UK-domiciled spouse (for example, an Australian spouse) are only exempt up to £325,000 unless the non-domiciled spouse elects to be treated as UK domiciled.